 Old analogue antennas should receive digital TV just fine.
-But if antenna is over ten years old or you live in the area with poor TV reception such as Bayview, Palm Beach or anywhere north of Mona Vale (Sydney Northern Beaches) then intermittent pixelation, breaking up of picture or sound can happen.
-In such cases, antenna fixing or upgrading to a digitally-optimised antenna may be required for a perfect digital picture.
+But if antenna is over ten years old or you live in the area with poor TV reception such as Bayview, Palm Beach or anywhere north of Mona Vale (Sydney Northern Beaches) than intermittent pixilation, breaking up of picture or sound can happen.
+In such cases, antenna fixing or upgrading to a digitally optimized antenna may be required for a perfect digital picture.
 Antenna repairs price start from $150.
-Upgrades to new antennas price start from $200, including parts and labour.
+Upgrades to new antennas price start from $200, including parts and labor.

 To watch digital free-to-air TV broadcast, you’ll need one of the following:

 Balgowlah Clontarf Fairlight Manly Seaforth Allambie Belrose Brookvale Collaroy Cromer Davidson Forestville Elanora Freshwater Killarney Heights Narrabeen Oxford Falls Queenscliff TerreyHills Avalon Bayview Bilgola Plateau Church Point Clareville Elanora Ingleside Newport MonaVale Palm Beach